konni332/luanibb/README.md

 # luanibb.nvim

-A fast and minimal snippet manager for NeoVim - with built-in fuzzy finder, Git integration, and auto language detection (optional).
+A fast and minimal snippet manager for Neovim — featuring a built-in fuzzy finder, Git integration, and optional automatic language detection.

 ---